MTstateIntroStats/IntroStatTextbook/docs/06-inference-num.md

 #>               3.50              -4.33
 ```

 The results here should look familiar from the paired t-test above.
 We have the t-statistic, degrees of freedom, p-values, confidence interval, and group-specific means.
-The degrees of freedom may look a little strange - remember that the correct formula is very complex - here we obtain 12.225 df.
+The degrees of freedom may look a little strange - remember that the correct formula is very complex! - here we obtain 12.225 df.
 If you were computing the results by hand using `pt()` and `qt()` as we saw earlier in this section, you would use 8 df, since $n_1 -1 = n_2 -1 = 8$.
-In the end, we conclude that there is strong evidence against the null hypothesis of no difference in the mean change in heart pumping capacity (p = 0.0017).
+In the end, we conclude that there is strong evidence against the null hypothesis of no difference in the mean change in heart pumping capacity (p = 0.002).

 Remember that if you have a one-sided alternative, you will need to run `t.test()` with a two-sided alternative to get the correct confidence interval!
-Your reminder will be an 'Inf' in the confidence interval results, which means `R` is computing a one-sided confidence interval.
+Your reminder will be an `Inf` in the confidence interval results, which means `R` is computing a one-sided confidence interval.
 Here, we have a two-sided alternative, so we can use the CI as reported: we are 90% confident that the true average improvement in heart pumping capacity due to ESCs is between 4.35 and 11.31 percentage points.

 ### Interactive R tutorials